mijorus/gearlever/README.md

 Usage: flatpak run it.mijorus.gearlever [OPTION...]
 # OR gearlever [OPTION...] if using the alias

 --integrate        Integrate an AppImage file
 --update           Update an AppImage file
---update --all     Update all apps
---remove           Trashes an AppImage, its .desktop file and icons
---list-installed   List integrated apps
+--remove           Trashes an AppImage, its .desktop file and icons --list-installed   List integrated apps
---list-updates     List available updates
+--list-updates     List available updates --set-update-url   Set a custom update url --fetch-updates    Fetch updates in the background and sends a desktop notification, used on system startup

 ```

 For an improved user experience, add the following line to your `.bashrc` file